Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 What is the best time to embark on a walking trip in these areas of Spain?

-Spring (April-June) and autumn (September-October) are the ideal times for these regions, thanks to the pleasant weather and fewer crowds.
+Spring (April–June) and autumn (September–October) are ideal seasons for those planning a walking holiday in Spain, thanks to mild weather and fewer crowds.
 Summer can be very hot, especially in Andalusia.

 What kind of landscapes can I expect on these trails?